-Pull the cable back dynamically by extending the leg back until you feel you need to lean forward, then bring it back in a controlled manner to the start position, retaining good posture.
+Pull the cable back dynamically by extending the leg until you feel you need to lean forward, then bring it back in a controlled manner to the start position, retaining good posture.
 Continue pulling the leg back, focusing on the gluteals and hamstrings to kick back powerfully.

 Hip flexion.
 Stand with your back to the low pulley machine, with the ankle strap attached to one leg.
-Lift this leg off the floor, taking up the slack of the cable, and place your balance solidly on the other leg.
+Lift this leg off the floor, taking up the cable's slack, and place your balance solidly on the other leg.
 Use a stick to support yourself and check that your back is straight with your shoulders relaxed.
 Pull the cable dynamically by kicking the leg forwards.
 Pull the weight, using your hip flexor muscles at the top and front of the thigh, until your leg reaches an angle of about 30° or you start to lean back.
-Smoothly return your leg to the start position, retaining good posture, and continue.
+Smoothly return your leg to the start position, retain good posture, and continue.

 Perform sets of 10 repetitions at a fast speed and build up to sets of 20 or 30 for power endurance of this movement.